Scouts appoints first Black chief scout to spearhead volunteer recruitment drives

 Since the appointment of Baden Powell, there have been ten other chief scouts, most recently Bear Grylls, who held the role from 2009 until this year.

-Dwayne Fields is the first black person from Britain to reach the North Pole and has been an ambassador for the Scouts since 2017.
+Dwayne Fields is the first Black Briton to reach the North Pole and has been an ambassador for the Scouts since 2017.

 He has been chosen as chief scout “for his values, commitment to help young people learn skills for life, and outstanding leadership”.